2023 Covid-19 Guidelines at DYF Programs

-In respect for your family’s health and safety, all DYF staff and volunteers will be fully vaccinated against COVID-19 and we encourage eligible participants to do the same.
-Our COVID-19 policies for 2022 programs will be made with current information from the CDC, state and local health authorities, and under the leadership of our Healthcare Professional Advisory Board.
-Given the unique threat that COVID-19 poses to our community, we will likely require vaccination against COVID-19 for all participants age 18 and older.
-When full FDA approval is granted to younger groups (as opposed to emergency use authorization, EUA), we anticipate requiring vaccination for those younger age groups as well.
+In respect for your family’s health and safety, all DYF staff and volunteers will be fully vaccinated against COVID-19, and we encourage eligible participants to do the same.
+Our COVID-19 policies for 2023 programs will be made with current information from the CDC, state and local health authorities, and under the leadership of our Healthcare Professional Advisory Board.
 Specific guidelines and requirements will be tailored to each program and released at least 30 days prior to the program start date.
 Should you have any concerns about these guidelines once they are released and you no longer feel comfortable attending a DYF program, we will provide you with a full refund minus the $50 non-refundable deposit and the corresponding processing fee.

 Vaccines are a critical tool for keeping you, and your child, safe.
 We strongly encourage everyone who attends our programs to be fully vaccinated, and boosted, prior to attending our programs this summer.
 This is important both for the protection of our participants, but it is also important for the protection of our community.

 Camp is a congregate setting, and we know that infectious diseases are more likely to spread when many people gather together.
 We also know that gathering, getting together, and building community is a critical part of our health, and of managing diabetes.
 Therefore, we want to make sure that when we do gather, we do so safely.

 COVID-19 Precautions and Expectations